dec1/ipc_python_cpp_sql/readme.md

 - Python client uses a test framework (*pytest*) to (asynchronously) assert that the behaviour and reads/writes of the c++ instances is as expected

 #### CI
-- A docker image was created using the dockefile in the ci/docker directory, and uploaded to the gitlab container registry, for use in the ci pipeine
+- A docker image was created using the dockefile in the ci/docker directory, and uploaded to the gitlab container registry, for use in the [gitlab ci pipeine](https://gitlab.com/p8mode/ipc_python_cpp_sql/-/pipelines)
 - The c++ aplication binary as well as (juint) based test reports are saved as artifacts

 ## Prerequisites